j9recurses/calculatorApp/README.md

 rackup
 ````

 ####Want to know more?
-This code is heavily commented so you better understand my thoght process in making this app, so check it out!
+This code is heavily commented to help you better understand my thoght process in making this app, so check it out!